liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Strings
-- Python has no "character" data type, so strings are lists of length 1 substrings. <br>
+- Python has no "character" data type, so strings are lists of length 1 substrings.

 ```Python
 'STRING'